Ram1709899/Speak-Sharp/README.md

 # Speak-Sharp

 ```
-Write a script under 10minutes for a faceless video for my YouTube channel "Speak Sharp".
+Write a script under 10 minutes for a faceless video for my YouTube channel "Speak Sharp".

 🎯 Topic: